bvarnai/respository-installer/README.md

 ### Supported SCM types

 Since the configuration is also branch specific, we need to know how to get a branch from the SCM.
 This means assembling a URL used by `curl` to get the configuration.
-The following SCM type are supported:
+The following SCM types are supported:
-  - bitbucket_server - Bitbucket server (any variant)
+  - github - GitHub *[default]*
-  - github - get_stream_configuration_github
+  - bitbucket_server - Bitbucket Enterprise (server/data center)
-  - static - get_stream_configuration_static
+  - static - simple http

 :warning: This is only used for configuration discovery, you can use any platform for your projects